apcl-research/human_attention_localize_c_bugs/README.md

                         Unsuccessful Accuracy Threshold (default: 2) --high_threshold HIGH_THRESHOLD
-                        Successful Accuracy Threshold (default: 4)
+                        Successful Accuracy Threshold (default: 4) --skip_dnf            Don't include p11 firefly and p13 praying_mantis data because they did not finish the task
 ```
 The threshold values are inclusive.
 So the threshold of 2 is all scores less than and equal to 2.
 The buffer allows you to be more flexible with what you consider a "correct fixation" or a fixation on a line that contains the answer to the task.